hwanggu-corgi/hwanggu-log/update.md

     - 해♥♥

-2. Corgi practicing Betterway Systems♥♥
+2. Corgi completed practicing Betterway Systems♥♥
     - Corgi working on sample better way systems problems♥♥ #2
     - Corgi worked on the question `What is your weakness?`♥♥
         - Second Practice: https://app.biginterview.com/s/7208a987f8♥♥